ARPOISE/ARpoise/README.md

 The goal of ARpoise is to provide an open-source, community-supported, location-based AR app as a replacement for the [Layar app](https://www.layar.com/) and other commercial geolocative AR platforms.

+## Getting Started
+If you are a content creator wanting to use **ARpoise** or **AR-vos** to deliver your own 3D content, you should start by reading this document.
+As you also will have to run you won version of the **ARpoise-PorPOISe Back End** you should also read the documentation [/php/porpoise](php/porpoise/README.md) for it.

 ## Functionality
 - Content designers can create image trigger or location-based AR experiences in Unity3d and add them as project layers to a general directory.
 This AR experiences can either be visible all over the world, or geo-fenced to be viewable only within areas defined by specific GPS coordinates.